 CV and Pattern Recognition

-Lets computers track body movements without expensive gear.
+Lets doctors watch body movements without cameras.